ALKAPODDAR/BCG-X/README.md

 - Website Banner
 3. Focus on: “Which campaign + channel combo should we double down on to grow new customer sales—and why?”

-The job simulation was broken down into two tasks:
+The job simulation task involves:
-Task 1 – Analyze campaign performance.
+– Analyze campaign performance.
 Compare how different strategies performed across formats, messages, and customer groups.
-Task 2 – Visualize and present my insights.
+– Visualize and present my insights.
 Help the client understand what worked, why it matters, and where to go from here.

-## Task 1:
+## Task:
 This task aims to dig deeper into the data to focus on what matters most to the client: new customer growth.

 ### Activities:
-1. Conversion & Sales Analysis:
+**1. Conversion & Sales Analysis:**

 **Approach:**
 - Filtered dataset to focus only on new customers.